vikingkc/project1/readme.md

 ## Description

-This project demonstrates simple django urlrouting ,views and static files for Templates and Template Rendering
+This project demonstrates Model Creation , making migrations and ORM Queries in Django